zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 1. APF-authorization

-    Due to the nature of the services the Zowe cross memory server provides, its load library requires APF-authorization.
+    Due to the nature of the services the Zowe cross memory server provides, its load libraries require APF-authorization.
 It is possible to check whether a load library is APF-authorized by using the following TSO command:

     ```
     D PROG,APF,DSNAME=ZWES.SISLOAD
     ```
-    where the value of DSNAME is the name of the data set that contains the ZWESIS01 load module.
+    where the value of DSNAME is the name of the data set that contains the ZWESIS01 and ZWESAUX load modules.

     To dynamically add the load library to the APF list, run one of the following TSO commands: